mab776/golfScreenBlocker/README.md

 - Create a new project
 - Enable the Google Calendar API
 - Create a new service account
-- Add the service account to the calendar with 'See details of events' permission
 - Create a key for the service account (JSON)
 - Download the service account key as a JSON file
 - Copy the key beside the 'golfScreenBlocker' folder and copy it's full path to the 'screenBlockerConfig.cfg' file under the [google] section as the value for the serviceAccountJsonPath.
+- Share your calendar to the service account email with 'See details of events' permission

-## Find calendar id
+## Find calendar ID
 You can find your calendar ID in the Google Calendar web interface by following these steps:

 - Open Google Calendar in a web browser.